Pan Zhang: Appraisal

-For his courage, Chen Shou named Pan Zhang as one of the "twelve tiger of Jiangdong" (江東十二虎臣), which were quoted from the evaluation from Zhang Ruyu, who putting those twelve were among the best generals and commanders of Wu kingdom.
+For his courage, Chen Shou named Pan Zhang as one of the "twelve tigers of Jiangdong" (江東十二虎臣).
+This evaluation was emulated by Southern Song dynasty scholar Zhang Ruyu, who wrote that these twelve were among the best generals and commanders of the Wu kingdom.

 The appraisal of courage and strength of Pan Zhang also given by Lu Ji.

 However, Pan Zhang was known to be rude and violent.
 He liked to brag about his achievements and even though the number of men he commanded was of several thousands, he acted as if their numbers reached ten thousand; his prohibitions were severe and Chen Shou commented that every time after a battle, Pan Zhang would set up a market for the distribution of military equipment.
 Other units would replenish their stocks by taking from him.
 He led an extravagant lifestyle, even more in his later years.
 The quality of his personal items and clothing actually exceeded that befitting his rank and status.
 He also killed wealthy officials or soldiers among his own troops and seized their property for himself and had broken the law on several occasions.
 When others reported these incidents to Sun Quan, he did not pursue the matter in consideration of Pan Zhang's contributions.
 Hao Jing, a Confucian scholar of the Yuan dynasty, asserted his evaluation that Pan Zhang's lawlessness was tolerated due to his powerful service to Sun Quan.